-On April 22, 2006, at the age of 31, a gangly Brazilian mixed martial artist named Anderson Silva cocked his right arm back and separated Tony Frykland from consciousness with a devastatingly powerful lead reverse back elbow.
+On April 22, 2006, at the age of 31, a gangly Brazilian mixed martial artist named Anderson Silva cocked his right arm back and plunged Tony Frykland into unconsciousness with a devastatingly powerful lead reverse back elbow.
 He'd seen the technique thrown by Tony Jaa in the movie Ong Bak, and for several ensuing nights, Silva practiced it against the wishes of his coaches, elbowing a pillow held by his wife, over and over again, before using the unorthodox strike to defend his Cage Rage middleweight title for the third straight time.

 If there was ever a harbinger of an extraordinary event to come, that snapshot of Hollywood violence fits the bill.

 Two months later Silva climbed inside the UFC Octagon for the first time, staring across at a strawberry-haired bruiser who'd promised to send the outsider back to Japan, ‘where the competition was a little easier.'
 From that night until one fateful summer night seven years later, a span of 2,565 days of implausible greatness, Silva carved his name into the record books, one scalp at a time.

 Sixteen men stepped across Silva's path.
 Some pushed him to the limits of athletic focus, forcing Silva to pull off harrowing escapes and brilliant, often otherworldly finishes.
 And some... well, some simply got smashed.
 Inevitably, though, they all shared one common bond.
 One opposer, one challenge, one force of nature who was simply too much.